boratsc/SUSFuckr/README.md

 ---

-# susfuckr
+# SUSFuckr

-**susfuckr** is a mod management tool for *Among Us*, designed to be simple, transparent, and accessible — even for users with no prior modding experience.
+**SUSFuckr** is a mod management tool for *Among Us*, designed to be simple, transparent, and accessible — even for users with no prior modding experience.

 The project was created to streamline the installation, configuration, and launching of *Among Us* mods and add-ons, removing the need for manual file handling, version matching, or game setting tweaks.